awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 pre: "<b>Step 5: </b>"
 ---

-Let’s recap what we have done until now.
+Let’s recap what you have done until now.
-1. We started uploading our CSV dataset to Amazon S3.
+1. You started uploading our CSV dataset to Amazon S3.
-2. We defined a database on AWS Glue, configured a crawler to explore data in an Amazon S3 bucket, and created a table from it.
+2. You defined a database on AWS Glue, configured a crawler to explore data in an Amazon S3 bucket, and created a table from it.
-3. Then, we transformed the CSV file into Parquet.
+3. Then, you transformed the CSV file into Parquet.

-Now that we have the same dataset both in CSV and Parquet formats, let's see the differences.
+Now that you have the same dataset both in CSV and Parquet formats, let's see the differences.

 #### 5. Compare storage and performance